drbean/curriculum/pages/homepage/html/fortunes.md

 If it ain't broke, don't fix it.
 %
+'The perfect is the enemy of the good'

+If it ain't broke, don't fix it.
+%
 'The perfect is the enemy of the good' means if it ain't broke, don't fix it.
 %
 The perfect is the enemy of the good.